meyresilva/AfricanWomenLit/README.md

-An example of stereotypical images in colonialist narratives, as in Joseph Conrad's *Heart of Darkness*, as in this sample,
+I provide an example of stereotypical images in colonialist narratives, as in Joseph Conrad's *Heart of Darkness*, as in this sample,

 https://github.com/meyresilva/AfricanWomenLit/blob/main/Theory/ConradHeartDarkness.md

-Some examples of images of women's bodies in nationalist discourses, as in Chinua Achebe's *Things Fall Apart*, as in the text,
+Some examples of women's bodies in nationalist discourses, as in Chinua Achebe's *Things Fall Apart*, as in the text,

 https://github.com/meyresilva/AfricanWomenLit/blob/main/Theory/WomeninAchebe.md

-Also, feminist theories by women from the global south, as you find here,
+Also, eminist theories by women from the global south, as you find here,

 https://github.com/meyresilva/AfricanWomenLit/blob/main/Theory/BlackFeminisms.md

 In the end, I will examine some selected works authored by African women from several nations to give an aidea of the main themes in these narratives, as you see here,

 https://github.com/meyresilva/AfricanWomenLit/blob/main/authors/Liking.md